 Potable water supply will be provided from the Water Corporation reticulated water supply scheme.
 Bores are already established within the surrounding area (Plate 3), and no issues are envisaged with extending water supply to the project area.

-This is compliant with performance criteria for water.
+This is compliant with Element 3 of the PFBFP Guidelines.

 3.2.4 Siting of development